LGBTQ rights in Malawi: Enforcement history

 On 21 December 2009, two men, Steven Monjeza and Tiwonge Chimbalanga, were arrested in Blantyre after announcing their engagement.
 They were convicted on 20 May 2010 under sections 153 and 156 of the Penal Code for "unnatural offences" and "indecent practices between males," and sentenced to 14 years’ imprisonment with hard labour.
 They were pardoned on 29 May 2010 by President Bingu wa Mutharika following international pressure and a personal appeal from United Nations Secretary-General Ban Ki-moon.

 The news media reported in December 2011 that the sodomy statutes had been sent to the Malawi Law Commission for review, quoting justice minister Ephraim Chiume.
-However, a high-level delegation of legal experts from the International Bar Association Human Rights Institute found in January 2012 that the Commission had not been specifically asked to review these statutes.
+However, a high-level delegation of legal experts from the International Bar Association Human Rights Institute found in January 2012 that the commission had not been specifically asked to review these statutes.

 On 18 May 2012, President Joyce Banda announced her intention to repeal the laws criminalizing same-sex sexual activity.

 On 5 November 2012, Attorney General and Justice Minister Ralph Kasambara announced a suspension of arrests and prosecutions under sections 153–156, stating: "There is a moratorium on all such laws, meaning that police will not arrest or prosecute anyone based on these laws," pending review by the National Assembly.
 On 6 November, Human Rights Watch welcomed the move as “courageous.”

-Three days later, Kasambara appeared to reverse himself, denying that he had announced decriminaliz ation and rejecting suggestions of legalised same-sex marriage.
+Three days later, Kasambara appeared to reverse himself, denying that he had announced decriminalization and rejecting suggestions of legalised same-sex marriage.
 The Malawi Law Society and religious leaders opposed the suspension, calling it unconstitutional.

 The moratorium was reaffirmed in July 2014 and again on 18 December 2015, when Justice Minister Samuel Tembenu instructed police not to arrest individuals for homosexuality.

 On 7 December 2015, two men, Cuthbert Kulemela (19) and Kelvin Gonani (39), were arrested in Lilongwe for alleged sodomy under section 153.
 Reports stated they were discovered having consensual sex after local residents alerted police.
 Charges were subsequently dropped, and Justice Minister Tembenu reaffirmed the moratorium.